MCTeamPotato/Francium/README.md

 # Francium
 Francium is a Forge optimization mod that replaces some `Random` fields with `ThreadLocalRandom` for better performance and higher fps.

-This is inspired by [Faster Random](https://modrinth.com/mod/faster-random).
+This is inspired by [Faster Random](https://modrinth.com/mod/faster-random) (But Francium doesn't change world generation).
 However, Francium's implementation is wider and more rooted.

 ThreadLocalRandom has a property: its `setSeed` method is not a supported operation, Thus, as long as a Random field is not calling `setSeed`, Francium can replace it with ThreadLocalRandom.